OM0ET | UltraLight Magnetic Loop antenna

 Its small dimensions makes this antenna a perfect buddy for your vacation, trip to the nature or just working QSO's right from your living room, balcony or garden by enjoying your coffee and having relax at any time.
 Due to a wide frequency range, quiet reception and selectivity is this Magloop great solution also for SWL's (Short wave radio listeners).

 For my measurements I use the Mini1300 Antenna Analyser and antennas were tested with the XIEGU X5105 or mcHF HF SDR Transceivers.
 The SWR on all bands is better than.
 1:1.5.
 Automatic tuner is not required.

 It's a QRP antenna for RF power 0 to 20W (max.
 10W CW,FT8/DIGI / 15-20W SSB) depends on the desired band.

-Please do not exceed the power limit of 20W!
-It may cause a fire on the capacitor plates or demage PA in your transceiver.
+Please do not exceed the max. power limit of 20W!
+It may cause a fire on the capacitor plates,

 HF Small Transmitting Loop Safety Compliance Distances FCC, ICNIRP, and Canadian Guidelines